ferrytan/SkeletonPlaceholderView/README.md

 I'd be happy to know if you're using this library to your app, feel free to contact me and i'll add it to the list

+## Thanks
+Special thanks to:
+- [https://github.com/facebook/shimmer-android](https://github.com/facebook/shimmer-android) for the awesome Shimmer in improving the output of this library
+- [https://github.com/android/android-ktx](https://github.com/android/android-ktx) for the useful extensions used in this library
 ## License

 ```